WillLankenau13/inclementWeatherGoat/README.md

 We ran a linear regression of passer rating against inclement weather score to get a predicted passer rating for each inclement weather score.

-So, to get a quarterback's Absolute Rating, predict the passer ratings for each game using the abore regression.
-Then, calculate the residuals of their passer ratings for inclement weather games and take the mean.
+So, to get a quarterback's Absolute Rating, we predicted the passer ratings for each game using the above regression.
+Then, we calculated the residuals of their passer ratings for inclement weather games and took the mean.

 Each rating is calculated with the residuals, instead of the raw passer rating.

-After calculating each rating, standardize them and take the average to get a IPR for each quarterback.
+After calculating each rating, we standardized them and took the average to get a IPR for each quarterback.

 # Findings